knhash/knhash.github.io/index.md

 My name is Shashank and I solve problems.
 [Hit me up](mailto:mail@knhash.in).

 As a Data Scientist at [Glance](https://glance.com) I work on large scale intelligence systems.
-With a concentration in ML Engineering and MLOps, I work towards building real-time and scalable infrastructure.
+With a concentration in ML Engineering and MLOps.
 Current focus areas include NLP and Recommender Systems in an online learning environment.

 ...or perhaps you are simply interested in my [resume]({{ site.resume }})?